 We want a lot of things.
 Watch yourself as you go through the day.
 Do you find yourself wanting anything?
 More sleep.
 Better coffee.
 A nicer car.
 A better-paying job.
 A more affectionate spouse.
 Better-behaved kids.
 A nicer home.
 A bigger TV.
 Whatever.
 We want a lot.
 Whether it’s possessions, power, or whatever, we’re a crowd of wanters.

 There is nothing wrong with wanting to be more like Jesus, to love Him more, and to grow in grace.
 However, more often than not, our wants fall into a different category.
 The selfishness and greed of our hearts can paralyze our spirit.
 As our wants grow, our gratitude nosedives.
 As our covetous climbs higher, our affection for God goes lower.
-There is reason why God commands against covetousness (Exodus 20:17).
+There is reason why God commands against covetousness (Exodus 20:17) and Jesus said we cannot serve God and mammon.

 As you go throughout your day, recognize your wants, and respond with these two realizations: